 Master of Music Education

 The Master of Music Education (MMusEd) degree program is intended for new and experienced music teachers who seek advanced study in music curriculum and instruction.
 Candidates for the Master of Music Education have the option of pursuing a non-thesis course of study that focuses on teaching pedagogy and teaching techniques or a thesis required course of study that focuses on methodological or experimental research.
 Non-thesis emphases include pedagogy, technology, Kodály, choral conducting, and wind band conducting.
 Thesis-required emphasis is research.
 Part-time and summers-only programs of study are available for teachers who hold full-time teaching positions.
-We offer three non-thesis emphases for summers-only study: Kodály, pedagogy, choral conducting and wind band conducting.
+We offer four non-thesis emphases for summers-only study: Kodály, pedagogy, choral conducting and wind band conducting.
 They can be completed in three summers by taking at least 12 credits each summer.

 Master of Music Education degree programs must be completed within five years from the date of matriculation, and students who wish to do so may take courses throughout the school year in addition to summer coursework.
 Summerterm workshop information can be found at http://harttweb.hartford.edu/summer.htm.
 The MMusEd consists of 36-41 credits that include (a) 12 credits of music education core courses, (b) 12 credits of music history and music theory courses, and (c) 12-17 credits of music education emphasis courses.

-Applicants to the Master of Music Education degree program will have completed a bachelor's degree in music education at an accredited institution and hold a valid teaching license.
+Applicants to the Master of Music Education degree program must have completed a bachelor's degree in music education at an accredited institution and hold a valid teaching license.
 Hartt's Music Education Division strongly recommends that applicants have at least one year of teaching experience at an elementary or secondary, public or private school before beginning their MMusEd.
 Academic year full-time students are required to participate in a performing organization (choir, wind ensemble/symphony band, or orchestra).
 Auditions for these ensembles take place a the beginning of fall and spring semesters; students should contact the appropriate division coordinator for specific requirements, dates/times, and locations.

 About the program